giang-nguyentbk/Design-Pattern/Structural/README.md

-# Creational
+# Structural
-This part will explain about 5 Creational Design Patterns.
+This part will explain about 7 Structural Design Patterns.

 ![alt text](./structural.png?raw=true)

 ## Content
-Below is a list of 5 Creational Design Patterns and their usage.
+Below is a list of 7 Structural Design Patterns and their usage.

 |   NO      |   Name                        |   Usage       |
 |   :---:   |   :---                        |   :---        |